frontenddogma/web-development-glossary/manuscript/p.md

 Pseudocode
 : Code-like syntax that is used to indicate to humans how some code syntax works, or to illustrate the design of an item of code architecture.
 Pseudocode does not work when tried to run as code.&nbsp;[‡](#m-pseudocode)

-Pull Request
+Pull request
-: A request to merge a version-controlled branch into another branch.
-The same as a merge request, just used by different platforms.
+: → Merge request

 Push notification
 : Small messages that can reach audiences anywhere and anytime.
 While pop-ups appear only when audiences are on the site they belong to, push messages are independent of sites.
 They are associated with web browsers and apps.&nbsp;[†](#w-push-technology)